 Applications may be individual or joint, involving one or more departments, disciplines or faculties of medicine.

 2. I am a resident, enrolled in a Royal College-accredited residency program.
 Can I be considered as the principal investigator on the grant/research proposal?

 Yes.
-However, a Fellow of the Royal College must also contribute to the research project and be listed as a co-investigator.
+However, a Fellow of the Royal College must make a meaningful contribution to the research project and be listed as a co-investigator.
 Applicants for the Medical Education Research Grant (MERG) and the CanMEDs grant must be involved in teaching or medical education research in Canada.
 The Royal College recognizes the many and daily contributions residents make to teaching and medical education research in Canada.

 The Medical Education Research Grant (MERG) supports research relevant to the fields of postgraduate medical education or continuing professional development and continuing medical education.
 The research must take place in Canada.
 Preference will be given to projects that are general in scope or have broad applicability to postgraduate medical education (or continuing education), versus projects that are applicable to only one field of study or discipline.
-Areas of research include: curriculum design and implementation, instructional methods, assessment, program evaluation, and faculty development.
+The research must advance specialty medicine.
+For example, areas of research may include: educational impact of curriculum implementation, instructional methods, assessment or faculty development.